sebalaini/Eleventh_Project_Treehouse.com/README.md

-# Performance_Optimization
+# Eleventh_Project_Treehouse.com

-Apply the skills learned for optimization of graphics, HTML, CSS, and JavaScript to take a poorly optimized site and reduce the total load size to under 1.3mb and total requests to less than 27.
-Students will need to analyze the assets they've been provided to see where optimizations can and need to be made, make those optimizations, and measure their success.
-Multiple analyzation, optimization, and measuring cycles may be required.
+Performance is often a live-or-die metric for websites and apps.
+Sites and apps that load, or appear to load quickly are usually seen as being better built and more useful.
+Also, taking people's available bandwidth, especially on mobile devices, into account makes people happier about using your site or app.
+In this project, I applied optimization techniques to analyze a pre-existing website, identify where optimizations can and need to be made, make those optimizations, and measure their success.